rbadrinath/FCP/README.md

 * find\_max.c : A simple use of max to find the maximum of three numbers.
 	Note the use of {} .
 Are they needed ?
+	There are examples with and without parameters.
+The ones with parameters are useful during discussion on function parameter passing.
 * fillin\_if.c : A simple exercise to fill in to find if 3 numbers are in order

 ## SWITCH